c-base/raute-saal-meta-cfp/meta-cfp.md

 Take advantage of the opportunities that the biggest end-of-the-year event of the European hacker scene opens up for you and publish on "c-base" in your own personal time slot.

+Location of live stage: c-base, Rungestr.
+20, 10179 Berlin, Germany.
+Entry under the city of Berlin's "2G" rules only, for details see https://c-base.org

 https://pretalx.c3voc.de/rc3-2021-cbase/cfp